bebianc/bebianc.github.io/index.markdown

 - Developed and customized **Kibana Dashboards** and **Visualizations** to provide actionable insights into system performance and infrastructure health.
 - Managed **Elasticsearch indices**, performed cluster maintenance, and ensured data integrity and availability across the observability stack.

+### **IT Infrastructure Analyst**
+**ServerDo.in** -  (2016 - 2017)
+- Monitoring multiple cloud servers, ensuring network security and cloud computing.
+Configuration of web servers, email servers, database servers, cloud applications, and firewalls.
+Cloud server configurations on AWS (Amazon Web Services) and VPS (Virtual Private Servers).

+### **Technical support analyst**
+**Intelbras** -  (2013 - 2015)
+- Technical Support Analyst.
+Maintenance of network infrastructure, technical support for routers, outdoor radios, managed switches, miniGBIC modules, media converters, and network interface cards.

 ---

 ## **Education**
 - **Technologist, Telecommunications Systems Technology**
   Federal Institute of Santa Catarina (IFSC), Brazil (2009 - 2016)
+- **Technologist, Telecommunications Systems Technology**
+  Superior Institute of Engineering of Porto (ISEP), Porto - Portugal (2015 - 2015)

+  **Project at ISEP**, a software development project was carried out using the C programming language on the Arduino platform to control and adjust the lighting flow in meeting rooms.
+The same software was also programmed to manage the opening and closing of the room windows.
+  All of these controls can be operated through a mobile phone, tablet, or computer via wireless (Bluetooth) technology.

 ---

 ## **Some of the main projects**